lukeburns/dirac/README.md

-# Photons in Dirac Theory
+# An Extension of the Dirac Equation
 See dirac.pdf